Neurochemical Modulation of Cardiorespiratory Control (NMCC) Lab

 About Us

 The Cummings Lab focuses on understanding how the brainstem integrates signals from central autonomic pathways to regulate critical functions such as blood pressure and heart rate.
+Our research investigates the impact of neurochemical imbalances on these pathways, leading to maladaptive cardiovascular and respiratory responses.

 Dr. Kevin J. Cummings leads a multidisciplinary team of postdoctoral researchers and collaborators in neuroscience, electrophysiology, and autonomic regulation.